• Skip to primary navigation

 This slightly seasoned bread machine pizza dough has a very short list of ingredients:

-• Bread flour: We use King Arthur Baking flour for almost all of our bread machine recipes.
+- Bread Flour: We use King Arthur Baking flour for almost all of our bread machine recipes.
 It gives consistent results and I find it rises better than other brands we've used.
 Don't want to purchase bread flour?
 See the substitutions section below.

-• Extra virgin olive oil: The olive oil will go inside the dough itself as well as get brushed over the pizza crust edge before baking.
+- Extra Virgin Olive Oil: The olive oil will go inside the dough itself as well as get brushed over the pizza crust edge before baking.
 Make sure you have extra virgin olive oil.

-• Instant yeast: This is the only yeast we use in our bread makers.
+- Active Dry Yeast: This is the only yeast we use in our bread makers.
 I buy Saf-Instant yeast in bulk and keep it in a storage container in our freezer because we go through it so quickly.
 If you don't plan to bake often, the individual packets are fine.

-• Water: Straight from the tap will be just fine.
+- Water: Straight from the tap will be just fine.

-• Kosher salt: Do not substitute table salt or the saltiness will be off.
+- Kosher Salt: Do not substitute table salt or the saltiness will be off.

-• Dry Romano Cheese Spice Blend (OPTIONAL): I've fallen in love with this Taylor Street Garlic & Herb Seasoning from The Spice House.
+- Dry Romano Cheese Spice Blend (OPTIONAL): I've fallen in love with this Taylor Street Garlic & Herb Seasoning from The Spice House.
 I add just a teaspoon to the dough and it gives it a little hint of extra savory flavor.
 It isn't essential but my whole family loves it.

-The Texture & Taste
+Texture & Taste

 With so few ingredients, the pizza dough will really take on the flavor of the olive oil you use.
 This is why it is essential to use a high-quality olive oil.